Property Owners Withstanding ETJ Retractions

 POWER Coalition Forms

-Cobb & Gervasi PLLC files suit in federal court on behalf of Property Owners, seeking a ruling that confirms the original ETJ releases.
+On June 5, 2026, Cobb & Gervasi filed suit in the U.S. District Court for the Western District of Texas (No. 1:26-cv-01518-RP), seeking a ruling that confirms the original ETJ releases.
+Read the Complaint →

-POWER is a Texas nonprofit corporation built for one purpose: to challenge Austin's unlawful ETJ retraction through coordinated legal action and advocacy.
+POWER is a Texas nonprofit corporation built to challenge Austin's unlawful ETJ retraction through coordinated legal action, legislative advocacy, and a defense of individual property-owner rights.

 Coordinated Litigation

-By pooling resources across all affected property owners, we achieve the legal firepower needed to pursue this case effectively — from initial filings through final resolution, including appeals if necessary.
+By pooling resources across all affected property owners, POWER achieves the legal firepower required to pursue this case effectively — from initial filings through final resolution and appeals.

 Legislative Advocacy

-Through Axis Strategies, our lobbying partner, POWER advances your interests in the Texas legislature — seeking statutory clarity that prevents cities from retroactively revoking ETJ releases already granted under state law.
+POWER advances property-owner interests in the Texas legislature — seeking statutory clarity that prevents cities from retroactively revoking ETJ releases already granted.

 Property Owner Rights

 Every member retains individual claims and the right to pursue them independently.
 POWER coordinates — it does not control.
-Settlements require your explicit consent.
+Settlements require your written consent.
 Your rights remain yours.

 You Join & Contribute